MicrosoftDocs/azure-devops-yaml-schema/content/steps-checkout.md

 ## Remarks

-> [!NOTE]
-> In addition to the cleaning option available using `checkout`, you can also configure cleaning in a workspace.
-For more information about workspaces, including clean options, see the [workspace](/azure/devops/pipelines/process/phases#workspace) topic in [Jobs](/azure/devops/pipelines/process/phases).
+The default value if the `clean` property is unset is configured by the **clean** setting in the UI settings for YAML pipelines, which is set to clean sources by default.
+In addition to the cleaning option available using `checkout`, you can also configure cleaning in a workspace.
+For more information about workspaces and clean options, see the [workspace](/azure/devops/pipelines/process/phases#workspace) topic in [Jobs](/azure/devops/pipelines/process/phases).

 ## Examples